DoSomething/user-api/documentation/endpoints/v2/users.md

 </details>

 ## Update a User
-Update a user resource.
-This can be retrieved with the user's Northstar ID or the source ID (`drupal_id`).
+Update a user resource, retrieved with the user's Northstar ID.
 This requires either the `admin` scope, or "admin" or "staff" role with the appropriate scope.

 ```
-PUT /v2/users/_id/<user_id>
-PUT /v2/users/drupal_id/<drupal_id>
+PUT /v2/users/:user_id
 ```

 **Request Parameters:**